June 11, 2021

 - All staff preparing or serving food have a Health Card (requires annual health check) as standard procedure

-- Our kitchen staff will wear a disposable mask, visor and gloves when preparing food
+- Our kitchen staff wear a disposable mask, visor and gloves when preparing food

-- Separate designated dining areas will be allocated to guests for the duration of their stay – roof terrace, courtyard, dining room, salon – mealtimes will essentially become “private dining” and stress-free
+- Separate designated private dining areas are allocated to guests for the duration of their stay – roof terrace, courtyard, dining room, salon

 Secure Airport Transfers